-Certification to OHS 18001 is a key tool in organisations managing their health & safety risks.
+Current certification to ISO 45001, are a key tool in organisations managing their health & safety risks.
 Certification demonstrates the seriousness with which an employer takes its health & safety responsibility, making a strong and clear statement to employees and other key stakeholders how important this is to the organisation.

-ABS QE examine how OHSAS 18001 is geared towards reducing and preventing accidents and accident-related loss of lives, time and resources.
+ABS QE examine how ISO 45001 is geared towards reducing and preventing accidents and accident-related loss of lives, time and resources.

 BSI discuss how taking a responsible approach to Health & Safety management not only reduces the risk of accidents and injury, but can bring significant business benefits to an organisation.

 Bureau Veritas explore how the implementation of a certified Health & Safety management system gives employees who stay healthy, are more productive, motivated and tend to stay with the company longer.
 Additionally, company accidents and absenteeism is reduced.

 DEKRA introduce how accident control prevents not only injury to people; it also precludes financial losses and the risk of damage to a company’s image.
 By obtaining qualified proof of occupational health and safety at your company, you will win the confidence of your business partners, employees, and the general public.
 The globally recognised standard ISO 45001 provides you with a reliable, practical means to achieve this.

 DNV Business Assurance show that certification to ISO 45001 proves that your management system ensures proactive protection of the health and safety of your workforce.
 Your system has been measured against a best practice standard and found compliant.